SAP-samples/sme-partner-reference-application/Tutorials/45-Multi-Tenancy-Provisioning.md

 You can launch the BTP application and the audit log viewer using the following URLs:

-- **BTP Application Tenant URL**: Navigate to *Instances and Subscriptions* and concatenate the URL provided by application "SME Partner Reference Sample Application" and the name of the web application "/authorreadingmanager/".
-Here, we get the tenant-specific application URL as defined in the MTA-configuration: *https://<tenant-subdomain>.<org>-<space>.<domain>/<web-application>/*.
+- **BTP Application Tenant URL**: Navigate to *Instances and Subscriptions* and concatenate the URL provided by application *SME Partner Reference Sample Application* via button *Go to Application*, and the path of the web application `/authorreadingmanager/`.

 - **Audit Log Viewer URL**: Navigate to *Instances and Subscriptions* and launch the application "Audit Log Viewer Service" using button "Go to Application".

 ### Setup Single Sign-on for the BTP Application Subscription

-We use the *SAP Identity and Authentication Service* (IAS) as corporate identity provider (IDP) and establish a trust relationship between the service provider (our BTP subaccount to which we deployed our application) and the IAS tenant.
-In result the BTP subaccount and our application delegates user authentications to the IAS tenant incl. single sign-on.
-Furthermore we use the IAS tenant to assign authorization roles to users via user groups.
+We use the *SAP Identity and Authentication Service* (IAS) as corporate identity provider (IDP) and establish a trust relationship between the service provider (our BTP consumer subaccount) and the IAS tenant.
+In result the BTP consumer subaccount and our application delegates user authentications to the IAS tenant incl. single sign-on.
+Furthermore, we use the IAS tenant to assign authorization roles to users via user groups.

 Precondition: You have admin access to an *SAP Identity and Authentication Service* tenant.